Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 Many European cities offer free entrance to some of the attractions on certain days of the week.
 It varies from weekends to a specific day in the middle of the week to certain hours every day and can save you a lot of money.
 To check which attractions (museums, palaces, etc.) you can visit for free and on which days, consult the city’s official tourism website.

-18. Jessy from Planet Pilgrims mentions that ride-sharing with locals is her go-to tactic to reduce cost and that her Social Media presence also helps with lodging arrangements.
+18. Jessy from Planet Pilgrims mentions that ride-sharing with locals is one of her go-to travel hacks and that her Social Media presence also helps with lodging arrangements.

 We live in South Africa and there are no low-cost carriers in this part of the world so we have to find different ways to safe money.
 Ours has been: taking road trips and asking another mom + child to join to share the cost, offering to write about the accommodation and share on social media in return for a free night, camping instead of lodging, bringing a cooler box packed with food instead of eating en route.

-All these tips make travel much more affordable and much more fun because you share it with other people.
+All these travel hacks make my trips much more affordable and much more fun because you share it with other people.

-19. For the braver soul, hitchhiking is a great way of reducing travel costs by a great chunk.
+19. For the braver soul, hitchhiking is one of the best travel hacks.
 Most times it is completely free, sometimes you might be expected to pay a small compensation.
 It depends on where you are hitchhiking and how far.
 It does not only save you tons of transportation money, but it is also a great way to get in touch with locals.
 Maria shares her thoughts on this:

 Before going out on a hitchhiking adventure, make sure it fits for you.
 Are you a person who is okay without having everything planned and not knowing exactly where you will end up?
 When you hitchhike you can never be sure when you will reach your destination.
 You must also be prepared to take a bus or train should there be no other option.
 It will not be easy, but it will be worth it.
 If you are traveling longer distances I would recommend not booking accommodation ahead of time, as you never know when you will get there, or if you might need to spend a night somewhere else on the way.